 BVO was first patented as a flame retardant.
 Let that sink in for a second.
 The real concern here though, is that bromine might accumulate in fatty tissue inside the body.
 As a result, this could cause harmful effects.
 BVO is an organobromine compound, and others of the family can build up in food chains and have even affected development in birds and animals.
 It is very hard to make a case for BVO being needed to do much of anything in food, that another, safer, substance can’t replicate.

 Europe and Japan were ahead of the United States on this one, being the first to ban BVO.
 One man drinking large amounts of BVO even went to the hospital for memory loss, fatigue and speech issues.
-Stay far, far away from this one.
+Stay far, far away from these beef jerky toxins.

 5. Liquid Smoke